MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Complexity analysis for training and prediction

 \section{Complexity analysis for training and prediction}

 Computational complexity is of paramount importance in GPs as it quickly scales with large datasets.
-The classical cost to train a GP is $\mathcal{O}(N^3)$, and $\mathcal{O}(N^2)$ for prediction \citep{RasmussenGaussianprocessesmachine2006a} where $N$ is the number of data points (see aforementioned references in \Cref{sec:intro} for sparse approximations).
-Since \algo uses information from $M$ individuals, each of them providing $N_i$ observations, these quantities determine the overall complexities of the algorithm.
+The classical cost to train a GP is $\mathcal{O}(N^3)$, and $\mathcal{O}(N^2)$ for prediction \citep{RasmussenGaussianprocessesmachine2006a} where $N$ is the number of data points (although there exist various sparse approximations, see \Cref{sec:conclusion} for references).
+Moreover, multi-task GP models lying on LMC approaches typically present a complexity of $\mathcal{O}(M^3 N^3)$ in training, which can be diminished when using sparse approximations \citep{AlvarezComputationallyEfficientConvolved2011a}.
+As detailed below, our model reaches a reduction to $\mathcal{O}((M + 1) N^3)$ for the training complexity in a similar context (common grid of timestamps for all individuals), without using any sparse approximation.

+More specifically, since \algo uses information from $M$ individuals, each of them providing $N_i$ observations, these quantities determine the overall complexity of the algorithm.
 If we recall that $N$ is the number of distinct timestamps (\emph{i.e.} $N \leq \sumi N_i$), the training complexity is $\mathcal{O} \paren{M \times N_i^3 + N^3 }$ (\emph{i.e.} the complexity of each EM iteration).
 As usual with GPs, the cubic costs come from the inversion of the corresponding matrices, and here, the constant is proportional to the number of iterations of the EM algorithm.
 The dominating term in this expression depends on the values of $M$, relatively to $N$.
 For a large number of individuals with many common timestamps ($MN_i \gtrsim N$), the first term dominates.
 For diverse timestamps among individuals ($MN_i \lesssim N$), the second term becomes the primary burden, as in any GP problem.
-During the prediction step, the re-computation of $\mu_0$'s hyper-posterior implies the inversion of a $\tilde{N} \times \tilde{N}$ (dimension of $\tpst$) which has a $\mathcal{O}(\tilde{N}^3)$ complexity while the final prediction is $\mathcal{O}(N_*^3)$.
-In practice, the most computing-expensive steps can be performed in advance to allow for quick on-the-fly prediction when collecting new data.
+During the prediction step, the re-computation of $\mu_0$'s hyper-posterior implies the inversion of a $\tilde{N} \times \tilde{N}$ (dimension of $\tpst$) which has a $\mathcal{O}(\tilde{N}^3)$ complexity while the new hyper-parameters estimation's cost is $\mathcal{O}(N_*^3)$.
+In practice, the most computationally-expensive steps can be performed in advance to allow for quick on-the-fly prediction when collecting new data.
 If we observe the training dataset once and pre-compute the hyper-posterior of $\mu_0$ on a fine grid on which to predict later, the immediate computational cost for each new individual is identical to the one of the single-task GP regression.